 The Nexus Scholars Program in the College of Arts & Sciences provides undergraduate students with summer opportunities to be mentored with faculty from all across the college (humanities, social sciences, and STEM) on their research projects.
 Along with the summer research experience, the program offers professional development workshops, career exploration events, and the chance to be part of a cohort from throughout the college who are passionate about learning.

-Recipients may conduct research in any discipline in the College of Arts & Sciences and will be awarded $7,000 for their participation during the eight and a half week summer program on the Cornell campus in Ithaca.
+Recipients may conduct research in any discipline in the College of Arts & Sciences and will be awarded up to $7,000 for their participation during the eight and a half week summer program on the Cornell campus in Ithaca.
 Nexus Scholars are selected based on their interest in research, their ability to work collaboratively, and their potential to contribute to the field.
 Students who are early in their academic careers and from a variety of backgrounds are encouraged to apply.
 The Nexus Scholars Program is intended to be an entry point into undergraduate research and we prioritize applicants who do not have significant experience in this area.

 Student's interested in learning more about the Nexus Scholars Program can view the video of the virtual information session presented on Wednesday, October 19 where we shared program structure as well as had students from last year's cohort speak to their experiences.
 Students can view a recording of the presentation at this link.